USRC Gallatin (1807): War of 1812

-Gallatin sank on 1 April in the harbour at Charleston, South Carolina.
+Gallatin sank on 1 April in the harbor at Charleston, South Carolina.
 The cause of the sinking was an explosion that killed three men and seriously wounded five more.
 Gallatin had returned from a cruise the day before and Silliman had gone ashore, leaving orders that the crew clean the muskets and pistols.
 They were engaged on this task when the ship's powder room exploded.
 The cause of the explosion was never determined.
 On 31 March 1814 a Charleston newspaper reported that salvors had built a diving bell to retrieve ordnance and equipment from the sunken cutter.